 The Business Roundtable

 Another powerful advocacy group is the Business Roundtable.
-What distinguishes this group from other U.S. business associations and advocacy groups is that membership is composed exclusively of the CEOs of the over 200 companies represented.
+What distinguishes this group from other U.S. business associations and advocacy groups is that its membership is composed exclusively of the CEOs of the over 200 companies represented.
 The group is “committed to advocating public policies that ensure vigorous economic growth, a dynamic global economy, and the well-trained and productive U.S. workforce essential for future competitiveness.”
 The combined annual revenues of the companies that make up the group is $4.5 trillion.

 Two major policy issues for which these groups advocate are energy security and trade liberalization.
 By their own account, the manufacturing industry consumes roughly one-third of the nation’s total energy supply and is therefore “disproportionately” affected by energy availability.
-Although NAM supports the research and development of all sources of energy production (including renewable sources and the promotion of improved efficiency), primary goal is to “increase [national] access to domestic sources of reliable energy.”
+Although NAM supports the research and development of all sources of energy production (including renewable sources and the promotion of improved efficiency), its primary goal is to “increase [national] access to domestic sources of reliable energy.”
 In December 2006, NAM achieved a major victory when Congress passed the Gulf of Mexico Security Act, which opened 8.3 million acres in the Gulf to new oil and natural gas production.
 This is significant because it represented the first increase in domestic energy production in twenty-five years.
 NAM has also been lobbying for Congress to lift the present legislation protecting the Alaska National Wildlife Refuge (ANWR).

 NAM opposes federal and state government climate-change mandates that have the potential to “adversely affect U.S. manufacturing competitiveness.”
 In 2004, NAM hosted a conference entitled “Environmental Issues 2004: How to Get Results in an Election Year.”
 The focus of the conference was how to present pro-industry environmental messages to the public and influence the 2004 elections—or elect those policy makers who favor industry over the environment.
 The keynote speaker at the event was Mike Leavitt, administrator of the U.S. Environmental Protection Agency (EPA), who declared, “We need to do [environmental policy] in a better way that doesn’t compromise our economic competitiveness.”

 Trade liberalization is another major agenda for business advocacy groups.
 The Business Roundtable was the most instrumental organization in the promotion of the North American Free Trade Agreement (NAFTA).
 Their strategy included frequent congressional testimonies, regular press releases, and hundreds of lobbying sessions involving CEOs of such influential companies as General Motors, AT&T, and Arthur Anderson & Co.
 Lobbyists for the closely affiliated National Foreign Trade Council and General Motors lobbied for the NAFTA vote nearly 150 times.
-U.S. NAFTA members of the Business Roundtable regularly met with President Clinton for briefings with White House officials and worked with the president to select Lee Iacocca, CEO of Chrysler as the president’s “NAFTA Czar.”
+U.S. NAFTA members of the Business Roundtable regularly met with President Clinton for briefings with White House officials and worked with the president to select Lee Iacocca, CEO of Chrysler, as the president’s “NAFTA Czar.”

 A close network exists linking lobbyists to nonprofit groups and government officials.
-Dreiling argues that these frequent associations within prominent decision-making circles are the result of “the unique structural location afforded inner circle corporate leaders.”
+Sociologist Michael Dreiling argues that these frequent associations within prominent decision-making circles are the result of “the unique structural location afforded inner circle corporate leaders.”
 He describes this powerful vantage point:

 As Useem argued (1984), inner circle corporate actors receive, in addition to numerous other advantages, the political advantages offered by “the stature and resources of the premier business associations” which facilitate not only cohesion, but heightened visibility and access to “government circles . . . and special hearings.”